kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 ## History of Sexuality in East Asia

+- A, Julie Garrison. *Lesbians in East Asia: Diversity, Identities, and Resistance*.
+2013.
+- Abe, H. *Queer Japanese: Gender and Sexual Identities through Linguistic Practices*.
+2010.
-* Ahn, Juhn Young. *Transgression in Korea: Beyond Resistance and Control*.
-University of Michigan Press, 2018.
+- Ahn, Juhn Young. *Transgression in Korea: Beyond Resistance and Control*.
+2018.
-* Chiang, H. *Transgender China*.
-New York: Palgrave MacMillan, 2012.
+- Chiang, H. *Transgender China*.
+2012.
+- Chiang, Howard. *After Eunuchs: Science, Medicine, and the Transformation of Sex in Modern China*.
+2018.
+- ———.
+‘Epistemic Modernity and the Emergence of Homosexuality in China’. *Gender & History* 22, no. 3 (2010): 629–57.
+[DOI](https://doi.org/10.1111/j.1468-0424.2010.01612.x).
+- Christine, Doran. ‘“Chinese Palace Eunuchs: Shadows of the Emperor.”’ *Nebula*, 1 January 2010.
+- Coleman, Edmond J., and Wah-Shan Chou. *Tongzhi : Politics of Same-Sex Eroticism in Chinese Societies*.
+2013.
+[DOI](https://doi.org/10.4324/9780203057056).
+- Dale, Melissa S. ‘Understanding Emasculation: Western Medical Perspectives on Chinese Eunuchs’. *Social History of Medicine* 23, no. 1 (1 April 2010): 38–55.
+[DOI](https://doi.org/10.1093/shm/hkp139).
+- Eng, David L. ‘The Queer Space of China: Expressive Desire in Stanley Kwan’s Lan Yu’. *Positions: Asia Critique* 18, no. 2 (1 May 2010): 459–87.
+[DOI](https://doi.org/10.1215/10679847-2010-010).
+- Engebretsen, Elisabeth L. *Queer Women in Urban China: An Ethnography*.
+2013.
-* Faure, Bernard. *The Red Thread: Buddhist Approaches to Sexuality*.
-Princeton University Press, 1998.
+- Faure, Bernard. *The Red Thread: Buddhist Approaches to Sexuality*.
+1998.
-* Hinsch, Bret. *Passions of the Cut Sleeve: The Male Homosexual Tradition in China*.
-University of California Press, 1990.
+- Frühstück, Sabine. *Colonizing Sex: Sexology and Social Control in Modern Japan (Colonialisms)*.
+2003.
+- Henry, Todd A. *Queer Korea*.
+2020.
+- Ho, Loretta Wing Wah. *Gay and Lesbian Subculture in Urban China*.
+2009.
+- Huang, Hans Tao-Ming. *Queer Politics and Sexual Modernity in Taiwan*.
+2011.
+- Huang, Martin W., and Weijing Lu.
+‘Male-Male Sexual Bonding and Male Friendship in Late Imperial China’. *Journal of the History of Sexuality* 22, no. 2 (26 March 2013): 312–31.
+[DOI](https://doi.org/10.7560/JHS22206).
+- Kam, Lucetta Yip Lo. *Shanghai Lalas: Female Tongzhi Communities and Politics in Urban China*.
+2012.
+- Kang, Wenqing.
+‘Male Same-Sex Relations in Modern China: Language, Media Representation, and Law, 1900 – 1949’. *Positions: Asia Critique* 18, no. 2 (1 May 2010): 489–510.
+[DOI](https://doi.org/10.1215/10679847-2010-011).
-* Kang, Wenqing. *Obsession: Male Same-Sex Relations in China, 1900-1950*.
-Hong Kong University Press, 2009.
+- ———. *Obsession: Male Same-Sex Relations in China, 1900-1950*.
+2009.
-* ———. *The Language of Male Same-Sex Relations in China*.
-Hong Kong University Press, 2009.
+- ———. *The Language of Male Same-Sex Relations in China*.
+2009.
-* Kim, Young-Gwan, and Sook-Ja Hahn.
-“Homosexuality in Ancient and Modern Korea.” *Culture, Health &amp; Sexuality* 8, no. 1 (February 1, 2006): 59–65.
+- Kuefler, Mathew. *The Manly Eunuch: Masculinity, Gender Ambiguity, and Christian Ideology in Late Antiquity*.
+2001.
+- Li, Siu Leung. *Cross-Dressing in Chinese Opera*.
+2003.
+- Mackintosh, Jonathan D. *Homosexuality and Manliness in Postwar Japan*.
+2009.
+[DOI](https://doi.org/10.4324/9780203871669).
+- Martin, Fran. *Situating Sexualities: Queer Representation in Taiwanese Fiction, Film and Public Culture*.
+2003.
+- McLelland, Mark J. *Male Homosexuality in Modern Japan: Cultural Myths and Social Realities*.
+1st edition.
+2000.
-* McLelland, Mark J. *Queer Japan from the Pacific War to the Internet Age*.
-Rowman &amp; Littlefield, 2005.
+- ———. *Queer Japan from the Pacific War to the Internet Age*.
+2005.
-* McLelland, Mark, and Vera Mackie. *Routledge Handbook of Sexuality Studies in East Asia*.
-Routledge, 2014.
+- McLelland, Mark, and Vera Mackie. *Routledge Handbook of Sexuality Studies in East Asia*.
+2014.
-* Murray, Dian.
-“The Practice of Homosexuality among the Pirates of Late 18th and Early 19th Century China.” *International Journal of Maritime History* 4, no. 1 (June 1, 1992): 121–30.
+- McMahon, Keith. *Polygamy and Sublime Passion: Sexuality in China on the Verge of Modernity*.
+2010.
+- Micollier, Evelyne. *Sexual Cultures in East Asia: The Social Construction of Sexuality and Sexual Risk in a Time of AIDS*.
+2003.
+- Mostow, Joshua S., Asato Ikeda, and Ryoko Matsuba. *A Third Gender: Beautiful Youths in Japanese Edo-Period Prints and Paintings (1600-1868)*.
+2016.
+- Pan, Lynn. *When True Love Came to China*.
+2015.
+- Pflugfelder, Gregory M. *Cartographies of Desire: Male-Male Sexuality in Japanese Discourse, 1600-1950*.
+2007.
+- Ringrose, Kathryn M. ‘Eunuchs in Historical Perspective’. *History Compass* 5, no. 2 (2007): 495–506.
-* Robertson, Jennifer. *Takarazuka: Sexual Politics and Popular Culture in Modern Japan*.
-University of California Press, 1998.
+- Robertson, Jennifer. *Takarazuka: Sexual Politics and Popular Culture in Modern Japan*.
+1998.
+- Rocha, Leon Antonio.
+‘Xing: The Discourse of Sex and Human Nature in Modern China’. *Gender & History* 22, no. 3 (2010): 603–28.
+[DOI](https://doi.org/10.1111/j.1468-0424.2010.01609.x).
+- Ruan, Fang Fu. *Sex in China: Studies in Sexology in Chinese Culture*.
+2013.
-* Sang, Tze-Lan D. *The Emerging Lesbian: Female Same-Sex Desire in Modern China*.
-University of Chicago Press, 2003.
+- Sang, Tze-Lan D. *The Emerging Lesbian: Female Same-Sex Desire in Modern China*.
+2003.
-* Shin, Jeeyoung.
-“Male Homosexuality in ‘The King and the Clown’: Hybrid Construction and Contested Meanings.” *The Journal of Korean Studies (1979-)* 18, no. 1 (2013): 89–114.
+- Shi, Liang. *Chinese Lesbian Cinema: Mirror Rubbing, Lala, and Les*.
+2014.
-* Sommer, Matthew H. “Was China Part of a Global Eighteenth-Century Homosexuality?” *Historical Reflections / Réflexions Historiques* 33, no. 1 (2007): 117–33.
+- Sommer, Matthew H. ‘Was China Part of a Global Eighteenth-Century Homosexuality?’ *Historical Reflections / Réflexions Historiques* 33, no. 1 (2007): 117–33.
-* Szonyi, Michael.
-“The Cult of Hu Tianbao and the Eighteenth-Century Discourse of Homosexuality.” *Late Imperial China* 19, no. 1 (June 1, 1998): 1–25.
-* Volpp, Sophie.
-“Classifying Lust: The Seventeenth-Century Vogue for Male Love.” *Harvard Journal of Asiatic Studies* 61, no. 1 (2001): 77–117.
-* ———.
-“The Discourse on Male Marriage: Li Yu’s ‘A Male Mencius’s Mother.’” *Positions: Asia Critique* 2, no. 1 (February 1, 1994): 113–32.
+- Sommer, Matthew Harvey. *Sex, Law, and Society in Late Imperial China*.
+2000.
+- Stevenson, Mark, and Cuncun Wu. *Homoeroticism in Imperial China: A Sourcebook*.
+2013.
+- Suganuma, Katsuhiko. *Contact Moments: The Politics of Intercultural Desire in Japanese Male-Queer Cultures*.
+2012.
+- Sullivan, Gerard, and Peter A. Jackson. *Gay and Lesbian Asia: Culture, Identity, Community*.
+2013.
+- Theiss, Janet. *Disgraceful Matters: The Politics of Chastity in Eighteenth-Century China*.
+2005.
+- Vitiello, Giovanni. *The Libertine’s Friend: Homosexuality and Masculinity in Late Imperial China*.
+2011.
+- Wong, Alvin Ka Hin.
+‘From the Transnational to the Sinophone: Lesbian Representations in Chinese-Language Films’. *Journal of Lesbian Studies* 16, no. 3 (1 July 2012): 307–22.
+[DOI](https://doi.org/10.1080/10894160.2012.673930).
-* Wu, Cuncun. *Homoerotic Sensibilities in Late Imperial China*.
-Psychology Press, 2004.
+- Wu, Cuncun. *Homoerotic Sensibilities in Late Imperial China*.
+2004.
+- Wu, Cuncun, and Mark Stevenson.
+‘Speaking of Flowers: Theatre, Public Culture, and Homoerotic Writing in Nineteenth-Century Beijing’. *Asian Theatre Journal* 27, no. 1 (2010): 100–129.
+[DOI](https://doi.org/10.1353/atj.2010.0007).
+- Yamanashi, Makiko. *A History of the Takarazuka Revue Since 1914: Modernity, Girls’ Culture, Japan Pop*.
+2012.

 ## Acknowledgements